 Thomas Hanchett Hattersley (1855-1893)

-Thomas was born 17th September 1855 in Rugeley Staffordshire, the eighth child of Gilbert Woolard and Ann (née Oliver) Hattersley.
+Thomas was born 17th September 1855 in Rugeley Staffordshire, the eighth child of Gilbert Wollard and Ann (née Oliver) Hattersley.
 He was baptised in Rugeley on October 10th 1855.
 He was the nephew of William H Hattersley.
 His secondary education was at Great Torrington in Devon.
 He was recorded as a Corporal in the 9th Lancaster Regiment.
 No record of a marriage has been found.
 He died in Cambridge on April 22nd 1893 at 6 Bateman Street, the house of his brother William Oliver Hattersley.

 Gilbert Woolard Hattersley (1854-1916)

-Gilbert was born on May 17th 1854 in Rugeley, Staffordshire, the seventh child of Gilbert Woollard and Ann Hattersley.
+Gilbert was born on May 17th 1854 in Rugeley, Staffordshire, the seventh child of Gilbert Wollard and Ann Hattersley.
 He was baptised at Rugeley on June 14th 1854.
 He continued the family business of Hattersley Brothers at 5 and 6 Trinity Street with his older brother William Oliver Hattersley.
 There is a plaque in St Andrew’s Chapel at St Mary the Great which reads, ‘This chapel was restored and dedicated for the worship of God 15th December 1892.
 W Cunningham – Vicar, GW Hattersley – G O Palmer- church wardens.’